The (great) pumpkins are here! And that’s not all

 Moccasin Grove also offers U-Pick zinnias and sunflowers along with eight varieties of pumpkins.
 Photo / Moccasin Grove

 Moccasin Grove is at 9214 Herold Hill Rd.; 850-274-9124.
-The Pumpkin Patch is open from 10 a.m. to 1 p.m. and 3 to 6:30 p.m. on Thursdays; from 10 a.m. to 1 p.m.
-Friday to Sunday through Oct.
+Pumpkin Patch hours are 3 to 6:30 p.m. on Thursdays, from 10 a.m. to 1 p.m.
+Fridays to Sundays through Oct.
 26. Story time is at 10 a.m.
 Fridays.
 You can also visit Moccasin Grove’s pumpkin patch from 9 a.m. to noon during the Fall Farm Tour, which is Oct.
 11-12.
 No entrance fee but owners request visitors buy something, even if it’s a bottle of water.

 Food, pumpkins, wagon rides and farm animals are among the attractions at Aunt Louise’s Farm’s fall festival in Monticello.
 Photo / Aunt Louise’s Farm